My child is going to school in person. Can they switch to hub online learning?

 Will my child have to share school supplies?

-No. Each student in Grade K-9 will be provided with their own school supplies.
+No. Each student in kindergarten through Grade 9 will be provided with their own school supplies.
 Parents should supply personal items such as water bottles.
 For activities, like physical education class, where materials are used with different classes we are developing cleaning protocols.